chriskpeterson/vuepress2/docs/synergy.md

 ------

 Create networks to define connections that route data across the IT infrastructure.
 You can create a single Ethernet , Fibre Channel, or FCoE network or multiple, tagged Ethernet networks at one time.
 Before creating networks, be aware of the networking maximums.
-For more information, see the HPE OneView Support Matrix for HPE Synergy.
+For more information, see the *HPE OneView Support Matrix for HPE Synergy*.

 To create a network, select **OneView** > **NETWORKING** > **Networks**.